 After a Road Traffic Accident (RTA)

 Whiplash related symptoms may appear over a period of seveal weeks – it is not just your neck but your whole body that has been impacted, but this can take time to reveal.
 At the time of the RTA the most common symptoms are neck pain, stiffness and headache.
-If a fracture is suspected or there has been loss of consciousness, go to hospital.
+If any serious injury is suspected or there has been loss of consciousness, go to hospital.
 After any RTA you should visit your GP to record your symptoms, even if they seem mild.

 Other symptoms that may develop include shoulder pain, chest pain (from the seatbelt impact), lower back pain, nausea, dizziness, poor concentration, sleep disturbance, clumsiness and irritability – to name but a few.